Cigar Aficionado: Origins and history

 Cigar Aficionado magazine debuted in the fall of 1992, launched in New York City by Marvin R. Shanken, longtime publisher of Wine Spectator magazine.
 Prior to launching the publication, Shanken engaged in extensive market research, collecting more than 1,300 four-page surveys of cigar smokers which detailed their occupation, income, net worth, travel tendencies, as well as their drinking and smoking habits.
 Survey results revealed a well-heeled and dedicated male demographic, with survey respondents professing an average household income of $194,000 and a net worth of $1.54 million and claiming to smoke on average ten cigars per week.
 Shanken launched a large-format glossy magazine aimed at corralling these readers and advertisers of products targeted to this audience.

 Cigar Aficionado began as a lifestyle magazine, including coverage of wine, spirits, travel, gambling, and antiques, in addition to interviews with leading personalities in the cigar industry and feature articles relating to the cigarmaking industry.
 From the beginning the magazine emphasized celebrity profiles, including cover stories on Rush Limbaugh, Jack Nicholson, and Arnold Schwarzenegger.
 The new magazine's successful blending of lifestyle reports and celebrity glitz has been credited with contributing to the 1990s cigar boom.

 The publication scored its first great journalistic coup on February 4, 1994, when editor and publisher Shanken met Fidel Castro in Havana for a two-hour interview.
 During this interview Castro recounted the story behind the establishment of the Cohiba brand, told stories of the importance of cigars to his life as a revolutionary in the mountains of Cuba, and explained his decision to give up cigar smoking in August 1986 as part of a national campaign against tobacco use.
 In addition to these topics of special interest to cigar smokers, the interview touched upon bilateral relations between the United States and Cuba, during the course of which Castro accused the United States of repeatedly "moving the goalposts back" for ending the Cuban economic embargo and said that "no other country has as unblemished behavior about human rights" as Cuba.

+A 2001 content analysis in the Tobacco Control journal concluded that Cigar Aficionado combined product, lifestyle and industry promotions in the magazine and linked the publication to cigar-related events.
+The study also reported that in 34% of the articles celebrities appeared and only 1% of articles were primarily focused on health effects of cigars.

+A 2024 study in "Tobacco Prevention & Cessation" examined all six bimonthly 2023 issues of "Cigar Aficionado" and reported 276 advertisements and 133 articles across the year, with cigars and alcohol among the most common advertising topics and cigars, reviews/spotlights, and celebrities among the most common article topics.